nmslib/nmslib/README.md

 We use several data sets, which were created either by other folks, or using 3d party software.
 If you use these data sets, please, consider giving proper credit.
-The download scripts print respective BibTex entries.
+The download scripts prints respective BibTex entries.
 More information can be found **Need a URL from arxiv** [in the manual]().

 Here is the list of scripts to download major data sets: